 We strive to make the Serie Center welcoming by providing a pleasant, comfortable space for faculty and staff to meet, serving tasty and nutritious refreshments and creating opportunities to talk with one another about books, ideas, and each other’s work.
 We also host happy hours and stop to celebrate the accomplishments of our colleagues.
-We even pick up the costs when our colleagues take a new faculty member to lunch.
-All of the following programs are supported by funds from the Andrew Mellon “Next Stages” grant.

 Below are articles by Kerry Ann Rockquemore on mentoring faculty.

 - Essay calling for senior faculty to embrace new style of mentoring

 - Essay on how to make new arrives in an academic department feel welcome

 - Essay on starting off a mentoring relationship

 - Essay on how to be a good faculty mentor to junior professors

 Non-Tenure Track Connected Colleagues